lushenmoodley/E-commerce-System/README.md

 Password:#Super12345!

-The connection string for the codebase is setup with the live server.(Please refer to appsetting.json)
+The connection string for the codebase is setup with the live server.(Please refer to appsetting.json).
+So you can just download the program from github and it should run on your local machine.